jrreed83/thebitstream/content/posts/how-to-build-qpsk-modulator/index.md

 ## Basic Simulation

 Before we get started on the modulator, I want to comment on my programming style.
-I like my modem simulations to be stupid simple.
+I like my modem simulations to be as simple as possible.
 No fancy programming-language magic or crazy abstractions allowed.
-I want to be able to easily convert the simulation to a production-grade implementation in a hardware description language (Verilog/System Verilog) or low-level programming language (C), without thinking too hard.
+Eventually, I want to take my simulation code and easily convert it into a hardware description language (Verilog/System Verilog) or low-level programming language (C), without thinking too hard.
+So if you look at my code and wonder why I didn't use a certain language feature, that's why.
+With that out of the way, let's get started.

+My preferred programming languages for this is Python.
 The three most common packages I use for communications simulations are `numpy`, `matplotlib`, and `scipy`.
 For this first one, we'll manage without `scipy`.

 ``` python